RVCC-IDMX/about-me-Lori-A/README.md

 Hobbies
 Photo Galley
 Animation Demo
-*** They are all licensed to be used freely by individuals.
-In other words they are under the category creative commons license.***
+***They are all licensed to be used freely by individuals.
+In other words they are under the category creative commons license***